 Pedestrian accidents occur when a motor vehicle driver hits or strikes a person on foot.
-These accidents can occur at intersections, car parking lots, crosswalks, etc. Other factors such as bad lighting and weather conditions can contribute to accidents.
+These accidents can occur at intersections, car parking lots, crosswalks, etc. In addition, other factors such as bad lighting and weather conditions can contribute to accidents.

 Some common causes of pedestrian accidents include:

 Both motor vehicle drivers and pedestrians are legally obliged to behave responsibly and reasonably.
 Each party has a duty of care towards other people and vehicles on the road.
 Let’s take a closer look at the duties of care motor vehicle drivers and pedestrians are expected to exercise:

 Drivers are expected to operate their vehicles reasonably without compromising the safety of others.
 If a driver fails to do so, it is considered negligence, and they become punishable by law.
 Driver behaviors considered to be negligent are:

 Besides the legal obligation of behaving responsibly, motor vehicle drivers have a special duty of care towards children.
 Children between the ages of 5 to 9 are at a greater risk of being hit by vehicles.
 Because children are smaller and unpredictable, drivers are expected to exercise greater care when in a region where children are present.
 For instance, drivers are expected to drive cautiously when passing through areas near schools, play areas, and residential areas.

 Similar to a driver, a pedestrian is also responsible for caring for their own safety.
 Therefore, if a pedestrian fails to take the necessary steps to avoid endangering their safety, they can be charged with contributory negligence.
 A few common instances that qualify as pedestrian negligence are: